IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

     └── [collection files - see collection structure below]
 ```

-## 2. Create a new image namespace to host images on OpenShift
+### 2. Create a new image namespace to host images on OpenShift

 To actually use the stacks we need images, images will be hosted on openshift

-> Despite the warning, this worked
+> FIXME(stevemar): You may seem a warning about this step, but it should work.

 ```bash
 oc new-project kabanero-noauth